Constraining electromagnetic couplings of ultralight scalars from compact stars: Conclusions and Discussions

 The $(\sim 1/r)$ spatial dependence of the scalar field differs from the $(\sim 1/r^2)$ spatial dependence of the pseudoscalar axions that may couple to the EM field.
 Due to this spatial dependence, the scalar scenario may be considered equivalent to having a scalar charge $Q_\phi$ on the star, giving rise to a Coulomb-like long-range potential~\cite{Mohanty:1993nh}.
 The effects of this long-range scalar ``hair'' would be significant till a distance $r \sim 1/m_\phi$ outside the star, and would affect multiple observations.

+We work in the context of a theory with an effective scalar-photon coupling $g_{\phi\gamma\gamma}$.
+Such a coupling would typically arise from a UV theory with a mass scale $\Lambda$.
+In our work, $g_{\phi \gamma \gamma}$, and hence this $\Lambda$, are effective parameters and we are agnostic about their origin.
+The bounds obtained on $g_{\phi \gamma \gamma}$ can be translated to the bounds on $\Lambda$ in the context of a UV-complete theory, but it is beyond the scope of our work.
+The mass of the ultralight scalar, $m_\phi$, may also be related to $\Lambda$ in the context of a UV-complete theory.
+However, in the phenomenological work of ours, it is simply a free mass parameter.

 The interaction of the scalar with the EM fields modifies Maxwell's EM equations and gives rise to scalar-induced electric and magnetic fields.
 The dispersion relation of the EM radiation (photon) emitted by the star is also modified during its propagation through the long-range scalar field.
 This would result in a wavelength-dependent apparent redshift of photons emitted by the star.
 The measurement of this wavelength dependence, combined with the knowledge of the redshift of host galaxy, can lead to the determination of $g_{\phi\gamma\gamma}$.
-With the currently possible precision on redshifts ($\delta z \sim 10^{-4}$), one can be sensitive to $g_{\phi\gamma\gamma} \sim 10^{-16}$ GeV$^{-1}$.
-With future precision atomic clocks that may be able to measure a specific spectral line from the magnetar with a precision of $\delta z = \Delta k / k \sim 10^{-18}$, the sensitivity to $g_{\phi\gamma\gamma}\sim 10^{-23}$ GeV$^{-1}$ may be obtained.
+With the currently possible precision on redshifts ($\delta z \sim 10^{-4}$), one can be sensitive to $g_{\phi\gamma\gamma} \sim 10^{-15}$ GeV$^{-1}$, using the benchmark GRB 080905A.
+With future precision atomic clocks that may be able to measure a specific spectral line from the magnetar with a precision of $\delta z\sim \Delta k/k\sim 10^{-18}$, the sensitivity to $g_{\phi\gamma\gamma}\sim 10^{-19}~\mathrm{GeV}^{-1}$ may be obtained.
+With precision measurements of low-frequency photon wavenumbers using entangled quantum clock networks, the sensitivity to the scalar-photon coupling $g_{\phi\gamma\gamma}$ would be competitive with the existing bounds.